Borda/pyBPDL/README.md

 ## Visualisations

-Since we have a results in form of estimated atlas and encoding (binary weights) for each image we can simply see the back reconstruction
+Since we have a result in the form of estimated atlas and encoding (binary weights) for each image, we can simply see the back reconstruction
 ```bash
 python experiments/run_reconstruction.py \
     -e ./results/ExperimentBPDL_real_imaginal_disc_gene_small \